 The group may have been able to reach a consensus or not.
 Sometimes a large group, instead of reaching a consensus, chooses to vote and let the majority win.
 Consensus building assures you take the time to let everyone express their opinions fully and that everyone listens to each other and attempts to find a solution all can live with.
 After you have fully discussed a problem and listened to each other, then there will be support for the final decision, even if it is reached through a vote.

 - End the activity by asking the entire group to select their two top problems either by consensus or by voting.
 State at the next meeting that you will now develop one of the top ideas into a service project.

 - If problems selected were not on your first list of five, could you still support working on that problem in a project?

 - Would you withdraw from working on that issue and wait until you could convince the group to work on an issue important to you?

-- What are your next steps at turning the selected issue into a service project?
+- What are your next steps for turning the selected issue into a service project?

-- How can you take what you've learned in reaching a group consensus to ensure successful planning of the service project?
+- How can you take what you've learned about reaching a group consensus to ensure successful planning of the service project?